 Fehr Lake Trail is a 3.6 mile moderately trafficked out and back trail located near Kamas, Utah that features a lake and is good for all skill levels.
-The trail is primarily used for hiking, fly fishing, horses, and mountain biking and is accessible from June until September.
+The trail is primarily used for hiking, fly fishing, horses, and mountain biking and is best used from June until September.
 Dogs and horses are also able to use this trail.

 The trail begins from a turn-out on the Mirror Lake Highway, 31 miles east of Kamas and about 1/4 mile south of Moosehorn Campground.
 The beginning of the trail is marked with a sign.
 The trail leads to Fehr, Shepard and Hoover Lakes